-The Basics: What Is Demolition?
+What Is Demolition?

 Demolition is simply the safe and careful removal of existing buildings and structures in order to utilise the land for another use.
+It can be either completely demolishing a structure or dismantling part of a structure that is load-bearing in order to reuse or recycle components.

-What Are The Different Methods Of Demolition?
+What are The Different Methods Of Demolition?

-- Selective Demolition – Removing specific parts of a building.
+Removing specific parts of a building.
 Some old buildings stand the test of time and others don’t.
 In this case, perhaps there is a really old section of a workplace or local amenity that is not performing as it should, but the entire building is not at a state of concern.
 Or perhaps it is a listed building, therefore you may be restricted as to what and how much you can demolish.
 So you could select a particular section of the building to demolish and build up from scratch.
 This also can add value to a current building too by performing construction in stages.

-- Interior Demolition – Demolition particular parts of the inside of a building, while protecting and maintaining the exterior structure.
+Demolition particular parts of the inside of a building, while protecting and maintaining the exterior structure.
 For example; partitions, walls, ceilings, etc. A great option for creating more space inside of a building or removing troubled areas.

 Why Is Demolition important?

-Demolishing a site correctly, in a safe and correct manner is vital in order to base solid foundations for the next construction process.
+Building demolition needs to be done correctly, in a safe and correct manner is vital in order to base solid foundations for the next construction process.
 There are regulations to follow, Health and Safety laws to abide by, and a level of skill and knowledge involved – it’s not just as simple as bulldozing down a building.

 Before a demolition process begins, there are a number of factors to take into consideration.
 The following are: